 I was certain that this love that I felt would last forever, and that these feelings in my heart were stronger than any adversity we would face as a couple.

 I had all the beautiful feelings of new love.

 Feelings are powerful, but not sustainable.
 I was too young to understand that then.

 Not six months later, however, I was wondering what the secret was to making it fifty years as a happy couple.
 There had to be something I was missing!

 There was so much I just didn’t know about marriage, and I was overwhelmed.
 My marriage was young it already I was asking those who had been married longer how to refresh your marriage.

 All I really knew was that I wanted to honor God and love my husband, but how to walk that out really escaped me.

 So I began asking people: What is the secret to a happy marriage?
+How do you refresh your marriage?
 Almost everyone gave me the same few answers: prayer, hard work, and don’t ever quit.

 While these answers were great (and true!), they weren’t what my overwhelmed young heart was seeking.
 I wanted some specific “how to’s” that I could walk out, immediately.